 Infant Mental Health

-LBWDC is a unique, multifaceted, comprehensive program designed to meet the complex needs of high-risk, low birth weight infants, birth through three years and their young, low-income parents.LBWDC is the only agency of its kind in the United States
+LBWDC is a unique, multifaceted, comprehensive program designed to meet the complex needs of high-risk, low birth weight infants, birth through five years and their young, low-income parents.LBWDC is the only agency of its kind in the United States

 The Low Birth Weight Development Center was founded in 1992 by Dr. Elizabeth Heyne, PA-C, PsyD and Dr. Roy Heyne, MD and has served over 5500 low birth weight children and parents.
 Currently, we assist 350 families annually through our onsite services, home visits and outreach.